 Edwards said in his confession that after leaving the car, he went to Fluky’s bar on Chicago’s South side.
 The bar had been closed for several years by 1994.

 On May 15, 2012, Whitfield was arrested and charged with Reckling’s murder.
 In April 2014, a jury convicted Whitfield of the murder and he was sentenced to life in prison without the possibility of parole.

 On May, 29, 2012, Edwards’ conviction for the Reckling murder was vacated and the Lake County State’s Attorney’s Office dismissed the charges.
 Edwards remains incarcerated for the armed robbery conviction and has yet to begin serving the sentence imposed in Ohio.

-In May 2013, Edwards filed a federal wrongful conviction lawsuit against the City of Waukegan and several police officers for violating his civil rights.
+In May 2013, Edwards filed a federal lawsuit against the City of Waukegan and several police officers for violating his civil rights.
 Edwards was also challenging the Ohio conviction as a false conviction in 2014.

 – Maurice Possley